 Make sure your business information, especially your NAP (name, address and phone) is accurate and up-to-date.
 If customers have a hard time finding or contacting you, they will give up.
 What’s more, consistent business listings across the web boosts your search engine ranking substantially, because Google can tell you’re company’s legit.

-Collect reviews from customers to get your listing in the top 3 of local search results.
-With lots of positive Google reviews, you not only show up high on page 1, you also stand out amongst competitors with star ratings displayed in rich snippets beside your business.
-BirdEye makes it easy to automatically get new reviews from your happy customers so you can bring those ratings up and dominate search results quickly.
+With Google questions and answers app feature you can collect reviews from customers to get your listing in the top 3 of local search results.
+BirdEye makes it easy to automatically get new reviews from your customers so you can bring those ratings up and dominate search results quickly.